mahdizarei0614/img-tile-style/README.md

 # TileImage

-This is a component that will be treated like an img and will style the img like tiles:
+This is a component that will be treated like an img and will style the img like tiles.

 ## Propeties

-1. imgSrc: src of the img
+imgSrc: src of the img
-2. row: number of rows
+row: number of rows
-3. col: number of cols
+col: number of cols

 ## Example